 Section off a corner of your play area with fence dividers.
 I build my own with 4"x4" for ends with two by ones for the bottom and slats.

 Staple a tarp up the dividers and along the floor to create a space to contain the leaves.
 Then fill that corner with tons of leaves.
 Give the kids play rakes and baskets and let them have at it.
 They love it.
 They can sort, roll in, throw up and try to catch, rake or whatever they like it all vacuums up easily at the end of the week or month.

 Leaves need replaced as they break down.
-You can also string leaves from the ceiling over the bin to creat a feel of being under the tree.
+You can also string leaves from the ceiling over the bin to create a feeling of being under the tree.

 Contributed By: Brenda

 Tape 3 or 4 leaves with common shapes onto different boxes.
 Set out a lot of leaves.
 Let the children take turns choosing a leaf and placing it in the appropriate box.

 Place several fall leaves in a plastic see through container.
 Have the children guess how many leaves are in the jar.
 Take the leaves out of the jar and count them with the children.
 Place a different number of leaves in the container each day.

 Prepare a simple graph by drawing a grid on a large piece of paper.
 Draw a different colored leaf in each of the left hand squares.

 Place a pile of leaves in front of the children.
 Have the children sort them the leaves by color.